downeyzhang/cs326-final-theta/docs/milestone2.md

 | /post?<id> | DELETE       | Delete any components above                                  | 204:ok,404:" does not exist": |
 | /post?<id> | PUT          | Any changes in information                                   | 200:ok                        |

-4.In dashboard, users will see a list of posts that posted by other users, and they may also search for posts they looking for by typing post name, teammates name, or post ID via search bar.
+4. In dashboard, users will see a list of posts that posted by other users, and they may also search for posts they looking for by typing post name, teammates name, or post ID via search bar.
 When users click on one post, a window will appear the detail of this post which contains all details about this post, and there would be a field to leave comments, and a button for requesting into this team.

 - The request to join would notify team leader who created the post.
 Team leader can approve or reject the request in the notification.
 - Users may leave comments under each post.
 Also, the comments will notify to all teammates in this post.
 When the teammate clicks the notification, the browser will jump to this post and he can reply to it.